danneedebro/Text2Relap/Docs/Example3-Tanksystem-valve-closure/Readme.md

 ![alt text](Add-trip.gif "Logo Title Text 1")

 ## Step 2: Create a new include file for valve V1
+In order to get the valve to close a valid close trip must be added to the motor valve component.
+This is achieved by adding **.inc** to the name of the valve.
+That triggers text2relap to add a so called *include file* from the specified include folder.
+If no file exists a generic one is created that can be altered.
 ![alt text](Create-includefile.gif "Logo Title Text 1")